TeamMonumenta/scripted-quests/README.md

   are only met once if the player will stay in that location for more than one invokation of interactnpc.
-- Note that running this command every tick is likely unnecessary for most use cases - instead, attach it the command to a slow clock instead.
+- Note that running this command every tick is likely unnecessary for most use cases - instead, attach it to a slow clock instead.

 `/questTrigger`
 - permission: `scriptedquests.questtrigger`